michaelangelo-kodjoe/TV_shows_ML_Analysis/README.md

 # TV_shows_ML_Analysis

+## Overview of Project
-## Topic: NLP emotion classification of the TV Shows reviews as an input data for machine learning algorithm to predict movie ranking score
+NLP emotion classification of the TV Shows reviews as an input data for machine learning algorithm to predict movie ranking score

 ## Reason to select the topic: